 - thorough.
-We cover the whole field, compactly in 65,000 words and 1590 resources. - realistic.
+We cover the whole field, compactly in 60,000 words and 1400 resources. - realistic.
 We don't pretend that publishing is easy, or success lies in some magic formula.
 We give you comprehensive notes, analyses, lists and resource listings so you can make properly informed decisions. - honest.
 We tell it as it is, with internet surveys that summarize current thinking.
-We also list all those other books and sites on publishing, where you can judge for yourself, and make further notes as necessary.
+We also list all those other books and sites on publishing, where you can judge for yourself, and make further notes as necessary. - frank.
+Not all writing will make money: we show you the realities of the publishing world.

-- frank.
-Not all writing will make money: we show you the realities of the publishing world. - plainly written.
+- plainly written.
 The text is simple and condensed, but the references will take you to sites where the topic is explained at greater length and/or from another standpoint. - helpful at all levels.
 We write with the beginning publisher in mind, but also cover aspects that the advanced publisher will need, some of which are not covered elsewhere, either in books or on the internet. - independent.
-All 1590 resources have been hand-picked on their merits: i.e. not for commissions or advertising sales. - free.
-Links and the Internet sections are now a little out of date, but what was once a \$14.95 guide is now offered free.
+All 1400 resources have been hand-picked on their merits: i.e. not for commissions or advertising sales. - free.
+Some links are out of date, but what was once a \$14.95 handbook is now offered free.